soodoku/digital-tv-coverage-in-uk/ReadMe.md

-### UK Digital TV Coverage Data
+### UK Digital TV Coverage Data and Scripts

 Data from [UK Digital TV Coverage](http://www.digitaluk.co.uk/coveragechecker/) and scripts for getting the data.

 #### Getting the Data

-1. Downloading the Data:
+1. Download the Data:

 	* Start with a file containing [all the postcodes](http://dx.doi.org/10.7910/DVN/NRY5OP) (Harvard DVN Link).
 The data are from UK's [Office of National Statistics](http://www.ons.gov.uk/ons/guide-method/geography/products/postcode-directories/-nspp-/index.html).